redradix/kontainer/README.md

 This is a really simple dependecy injection container for using in Javascript applications (both nodejs/iojs and browser environments).
 No external dependencies but it uses `Array.prototype.forEach` so please polyfill as needed.

+# When to use
+When you want any of the following:

+* Stop having lots of `require` calls at top of every file
+* Stop writing relative paths like `../../../lib` and still enjoy a nice folder structure
+* Being able to swap the implementation of one module without touching any of the files using it
+* Being able to change/mock dependencies for testing purposes

+# How it works
+Ideally you will have a single file containing all your module registrations.
+Probably you'll have one for each environment.
+Then, whenever you need a module (with all its dependencies nicely inject), you will get it from the container (API below).

+The container will cache all instantiated modules like standard `require` does, so dependencies all parsed only once and every subsequent use of a register module will return the same instance.

 # Example

 ```javascript